soaringalano/aigc-cloud/README.md

 To test run tasks by calling RESTful api of the server, see example in the file: tests/test_execute_server.py and test/test_execute_client.py

 ## TODO
-Currently we are using python flask to communicate among server nodes and client nodes for easy test.
+Currently we are using python flask for communication among server nodes and client nodes for easy test.
 This will be switched to RabbitMQ for secure and stable service.